project-imprimis/libprimis/doc/engine.md

 however, there is essentially no benefit to doubling the depth of the shadow atlas to 32 bits.

+### 5.2.2 Shadow Map
+---
+The shadow map is the actual texture which gets applied to textures ingame.
+Using the depth information encoded in the shadow atlas, the shadow map contains brightness information for lights which are being rendered.
+Like the shadow atlas, the shadow map is square and monochromatic, but unlike the shadow atlas, the shadow map size is variable and can be adjusted from resolutions of 2^10 (1024x1024) to 2^14 (16384x16384), an increase of 256 times.
+This large range in shadow map size allows the engine's shadow map to scale in performance to accomodate both the high performance of modern dedicated GPUs as well as integrated graphics up to several years of age.

+While the shadow map is monochromatic, the engine is indeed capable of lighting in color.
+Color is not required in the shadow map, however, as light sources are monochromatic; the final rendering output is modulated by the light entity's particular color from the monochromatic shadow map.
+In doing so, Tesseract's renderer saves the overhead of three channels per bit (or conversely, increases the allowable precision by three times).

+### 5.2.3 Shadow Map Filtering
+---

+The shadow map texture does not generally line up with shadow features, causing ugly zig-zag aliasing which is particularly noticible at low shadow map resolutions.
+To resolve this, shadow map filtering is employed, utilizing an approximation of the Percentage Closer Filtering (PCF) method.
+The relative cheapness of this soft shadow filtering technique makes shadow map filtering a better choice than shadow map resolution increases for reducing aliasing.

+In the pursuit of higher performance than the naive PCF method provides, the shadow filtering in Tesseract uses a bilinear filter implementation accelerated natively by modern GPUs.

 # 6 Actors
 ---